terrajobst/git-istage/docs/about.md

 }
 ```

-You can also completely override the default keyboard shortcuts.
-For instance, to exit the program _instead_ of the default <kbd>Esc</kbd> or <kbd>Q</kbd> keys, use the following syntax:
+This will override the default keyboard shorts.
+If you want to add them, you need to add them back.
+For example, in order to preserve the default <kbd>Esc</kbd> and <kbd>Q</kbd> key, you need to specify them in your JSON:

 ```
 {
     "Exit": {
-        "default": [],
-        "keyBindings": ["X"]
+        "keyBindings": ["Escape", "Q", "X"]
     }
 }
 ```

 Please, note that key binding strings are case insensitive.
-This means that, `X` and `Shift+x` represent two different key presses.
+In order to differ by case, you need to prefix them with a `Shift` modifier, such as `Shift+X`.

 For instance, on a recent [AZERTY-NF](https://springcomp.github.io/optimized-azerty-win/) keyboard layout, the <kbd>[</kbd> and <kbd>]</kbd> keys are located on the positions for the <kbd>5</kbd> and <kbd>6</kbd> keys, respectively.
 Since the default commands for these keys are <kbd>Oem4</kbd> and <kbd>Oem6</kbd>, I need to change the `GoNextHunk` and `GoPreviousHunk` key bindings like so: